 Farm to School BC works with many partners across the province in the funding and development of Farm to School programs.
 All programs are unique and are developed based on the needs, resources and dreams of schools and their communities.
-Building a Farm to School program is a large undertaking and requires the pulling together of a team that is dedicated to transforming their school food environment and taking a whole school approach to food.
+Building a Farm to School program is a large undertaking and requires the pulling together of a team dedicated to transforming their school food environment and taking a whole school approach to food.

 For a step by step guide to starting a Farm to School program at your school, please refer to the BC Farm to School Guide: A Fresh Crunch in School Lunch.